-I decided to know nothing among you except

-Jesus Christ and him crucified.
+I decided to know nothing among you except Jesus Christ and him crucified.
 1 CORINTHIANS 2:2

 Paul believed the gospel was the most important message in the world.
-Although we might agree with what Paul said, we often deny it with our actions and the attention of our hearts.
-No other concern should come before our dedication to the gospel.
-All we are and all we do as followers of Jesus flows from the gospel.
+Although we might agree with his assertion in principle, we often deny it with our actions and the attention of our hearts.
+No other concern should supersede our dedication to the gospel message.
+All we are and all we do as followers of Jesus originates in the gospel.